 Day 8 – Corinth and Canal

 On our way to Corinth, we visit the isthmus that boasted two major ports and controlled the flow of goods in ancient times, one reason that Corinth became the leading commercial city of the Greek mainland.
 Paul spent a year and half in this community and later wrote letters to them, the first of which contains his chapter on love.
 We visit the Archaeological Museum, the Market Place, the Bema and Temples.
 We celebrate communion among the ruins of this great city.
-In the afternoon, we return to Athens for a celebratory dinner of our last night on the mainland.
+In the evening, we return to Athens for a celebratory dinner of our last night on the mainland.
 (B,L,D)

 Day 9 – Mykonos

 On Mykonos we find beautiful beaches, chic boutiques, and elegant nightclubs.
 Beneath its sophisticated surface lies a quite essential Greek island.
-Hundreds of tiny chapels dot this blue and white-washed island with its iconic windmills.
+Hundreds of tiny chapels dot this blue and white-washed island with its beautiful windmills.
 Find a table on the waterfront and bask in the serenity of sunset over its picturesque harbor.
 (B,L,D)

 Day 10 – Ephesus, Turkey and Patmos, Greece